deltaswapio/deltaswap/whitepapers/0011_accountant.md

 #### Contract Upgrades

 Upgrading the contract is performed with a migrate contract governance action from the guardian network.
-Once quorum+1 guardians (13) have signed the migrate contract governance VAA, the [wormchain client migrate command](https://github.com/wormhole-foundation/wormhole/blob/a846036b6ebff3af6f12ff375f5c3801ada20291/wormchain/x/wormhole/client/cli/tx_wasmd.go#L148) can be ran by anyone with an authorized wallet to submit the valid governance vaa and updated wasm contract to wormchain.
+Once quorum+1 guardians (13) have signed the migrate contract governance VAA, the [deltachain client migrate command](https://github.com/wormhole-foundation/wormhole/blob/a846036b6ebff3af6f12ff375f5c3801ada20291/deltachain/x/wormhole/client/cli/tx_wasmd.go#L148) can be ran by anyone with an authorized wallet to submit the valid governance vaa and updated wasm contract to deltachain.

 ### Account Management